ISLEcode/.github/SECURITY.md

 Building and deploying secure software component and applications involves many aspects; in all cases the following three considerations should always be weighed:

+-   **I know that I know nothing about SECURITY**\
--   Cybersecurity is a constantly evolving discipline; adopt the [Socratic paradox][socratic-paradox]:
+    Cybersecurity is a constantly evolving discipline; adopt the [Socratic paradox][socratic-paradox].

-    **I know that I know nothing about security**.
+-   **Keep it simple, SECURE**\

--   Code must not only be created correctly, it must also be created securely; rethink the US Navy [KISS principle][kiss-principle] as: **Keep it simple, secure**.
+    A revisited US Navy [KISS principle][kiss-principle] to emphasise that code must not only be created correctly, it must also be created securely.

+-   **Applications SHOULD comply to ORGANISATION rules and regulations**\
--   Security compliance must be enacted at all stages of the software development life cycle.
-[DevOps] enables security testing to be part of the day-to-day delivery processes ensuring that **applications comply to rules and regulations**.
+    Security compliance must be enacted at all stages of the software development life cycle.
+[DevOps] enables security testing to be part of the day-to-day delivery processes ensuring that

   [socratic-paradox]:   https://en.wikipedia.org/wiki/I_know_that_I_know_nothing
   [kiss-principle]:     https://en.wikipedia.org/wiki/KISS_principle